Aliases for IMPA1 Gene

 GeneCards Summary for IMPA1 Gene

 IMPA1 (Inositol Monophosphatase 1) is a Protein Coding gene.
-Diseases associated with IMPA1 include Bipolar Disorder and Mood Disorder.
-Among its related pathways are Integrated Breast Cancer Pathway and Metabolism.
+Diseases associated with IMPA1 include Bipolar Disorder and Chronic Intestinal Vascular Insufficiency.
+Among its related pathways are Inositol phosphate metabolism (KEGG) and MAPK-Erk Pathway.
 GO annotations related to this gene include protein homodimerization activity and magnesium ion binding.
 An important paralog of this gene is IMPA2.

 UniProtKB/Swiss-Prot for IMPA1 Gene